 Offering an on-site bicycle rental service for all the family, Sunêlia Interlude is the perfect place from which to set off on an adventure to explore the 80km of cycle paths on the island.
 Children can enjoy the excellent and very clean “Baby Sunny” nursery and really fun “Fort Sunny” playground, while adults visit the spa, go out on a catamaran or simply have a glass of something chilled at the bar.

-Accommodation ranges from the very new and luxurious Sunêlia Luxe TAOS Suites for up to 6 people with a large spacious private deck surrounded by bedrooms and indoor living space with fully equipped kitchen, TV’s sitting areas, and more; to more affordable yet still very deluxe mobile homes in their prestige and comfort ranges right through to simple pitches to put up your own tent.
+Accommodation ranges from the very new and luxurious Sunêlia Luxe TAOS Suites for up to 6 people with a large spacious private deck surrounded by bedrooms and indoor living space with a fully equipped kitchen, TVs sitting areas, and more; to more affordable yet still very deluxe mobile homes in their prestige and comfort ranges right through to simple pitches to put up your own tent.
 All suites and mobile homes seem to have been cleverly positioned to give you a little privacy and the very best of the morning or evening sunshine on your private deck, meaning alfresco dining is a must!
 With bathrooms and an onsite laundrette, as well as a stage for evening shows and morning work-outs, there is something for every taste and budget.
 They are likely to be putting in more top-end suites due to their popularity over the coming year which will please British and French guests alike.
-I think Sunêlia Interlude is truly unbeatable for couples and families, especially those with young children with its great location and an excellent selection of facilities and services, plus it does offer the very best and most luxurious campsite accommodation and hospitality on the island.
+I think Sunêlia Interlude is truly unbeatable for couples and families, especially those with young children, because of its great location and an excellent selection of facilities and services, plus it does offer the very best and most luxurious campsite accommodation and hospitality on the island.

 2. Camping L’Océan

 The 4-star Camping L’Océan campsite lies in the charming village of La Couarde Sur Mer set between the sea and salt marshes of the Île de Ré.
-It offers a good range of luxury facilities including the 420m² water park featuring two large swimming pools, one heated, and a paddling pool to the delight of the smallest children.
+It offers a good range of luxury facilities, including the 420m² water park featuring two large swimming pools, one heated, and a paddling pool to the delight of the smallest children.
 Lying just 50m from the sea and at the edge of a seawater pond and salt marsh, this luxury campsite offers a restaurant, bar, grocery store, nursery, bike rental service, and evening entertainment along with a seawater pond ideal for paddleboard lessons, multi-sports ground and a playground for children.
 For those looking for a little relaxation, there is the wellness center: “le Spa Océan” with hammam, sauna, and hydro massage bath.
 In terms of accommodation, you can choose between comfortable 3 bedroom mobile homes, fun safari tents, and spacious lawned tent pitches, which all make a great base from which to discover this beautiful island.

 3. Camping La Bonne Etoile

 La Bonne Etoile is a great 4-star campsite in Le Bois Plage en Ré set amongst several hectares of green pine forest and lying only 1.5km (just a minute in the car) from the Gros Joncs beach, one of the most beautiful and wild beaches on the island.
 Its most amazing feature is the fully heated, aquatic park with an indoor swimming pool, a paddling pool, and several water slides, ideal for slighter older thrill-seeking children and adults (the paddling pool also has a Vipère water slide designed for children under 6, which is entirely safe).
 In addition, the campsite also boasts La Bonne Etoile grocery, bread stand, restaurant, bar, launderette, entertainment program, the Carabouille playground for children, as well as a games room and a television room.
-In terms of accommodation, guests can choose from furnished tents and gypsy caravans right through to luxurious mobile homes with up to 5 bedrooms, kitchen, bathrooms, air conditioning, flat-screen television, and furnished terrace.
-This campsite gets top marks for its aquatic park, making it a good site for older and adventurous, water-loving children and adults.
+In terms of accommodation, guests can choose from furnished tents and gypsy caravans to luxurious mobile homes with up to 5 bedrooms, a kitchen, bathrooms, air conditioning, flat-screen television, and a furnished terrace.
+This campsite gets top marks for its aquatic park, making it a good site for older, adventurous, water-loving children and adults.